rushav/Sensors_Final/README.md

 ## Credits

-Game developed for ESP32-C3 using CircuitPython.
+Game developed for ESP32-C3 using CircuitPython and guided by Anthropic Claude.
 Rotary encoder driver based on state machine principles for quadrature decoding.
-Sound design inspired by classic arcade games.
+Sound and visual design inspired by classic arcade games and Stars Wars IV.